Disney+ Star streaming: What’s in it for Australians?

-Even scarier, there's still a huge chunk of Disney-owned content not available in the Disney+ app.
-Not yet.
-In particular, the company has made a conscious effort to date to make Disney+ family-orientated.
+Even scarier, there was a huge chunk of Disney-owned content not available in the Disney+ app.
+In particular, the company had made a conscious effort to make Disney+ family-orientated.
 Content considered more mature in its demographic focus, or indeed adult, was left with its existing rights holders.

-But that will no longer be the case as of 23 February 2021.
-On this day, Disney+ will add a new banner to its service called Star.
+But that is no longer the case.
+On 23 February 2021 a small update came to users that greatly upgraded the Disney+ experience.
+A new banner was added to the service called Star.
 A new "channel" you can select from the Disney+ home page.
-And with it you will start seeing more of the general entertainment content that sits under the Disney umbrella appearing in its own streaming app.
+And with it you start seeing more of the general entertainment content that sits under the grander Disney umbrella appearing in its own streaming app.